-Each enterprise of the Group individually maintains its own books of accounts and prepares its statutory financial statements in accordance with the Regulations on Accounting and Reporting of the Russian Federation ("RAR").
-The accompanying financial statements are based on the statutory records and adjusted and reclassified for the purpose of fair presentation in accordance with IFRS.
+Each branch and subsidiary of the Group individually maintains its own books of accounts in accordance with the Regulations on Accounting and Reporting of the Russian Federation ("RAR").
+The accompanying financial statements are based on the statutory records as adjusted and reclassified for the purpose of fair presentation in accordance with IFRS.